Our core purpose is providing healthy hydration in an environmentally sustainable way. Here are some of our environmental commitments.

-We are commited to minimising our environmental impact through a range of initaives which include using recycled glass, rPET and lightweighting.
-These initiaves have seen us achieve a packaging weight reduction of 13.9% for PET bottles since 2005.
+We are committed to minimising our environmental impact through a range of initiatives which include using recycled glass, rPET and lightweighting.
+Thanks to these initiatives, we have achieveed a packaging weight reduction of 13.9% for PET bottles since 2005.

 - All our bottles are 100% recyclable

-- PET bottles are blown on site reducing additional road miles
+- Our PET bottles are blown on site, reducing additional road miles

-- Our Highland Spring green glass bottles contain at least 80% recycled glass
+- Our Highland Spring sparkling green glass bottles contain at least 80% recycled glass

-We have a Continuous Improvement Programme in place which is designed to help us deliver the same high quality products but by using less resources and therefore minimising our environmental impact.
+We have a Continuous Improvement Programme in place which is designed to help us deliver the same high quality products using fewer resources, minimising our environmental impact.

 Distribution and transport

-Our water use ratio is 1.36 which is industry leading and our entire business is built on sustainable business practices.
+Our water use ratio of 1.3 is industry leading and our entire business is built on sustainable business practices.